 There is a little metal cover over some electronics next to the contact pads on the back side of the screen unit.
 The cover is held by and presumably electronically connected to 6 little -whatdoyoucallthem???- “grabber…claw…thingies” – see the pictures.
 To hold+connect the cover, you simply squeeze it in-between the arms of the grabbers.
 And in my case these arms were not bent properly anymore and thus did not properly hold and contact the cover.
 The first 2 pictures show how the cover looked after I took the phone apart.
 The last picture shows the “spring-contact” of the main unit connecting to the back of the metal cover.
 Not sure whether that was necessary, but I also bent that one a bit more to make sure it properly connects to the lid when reassembling the phone.

-Once I removed the little cover and used the tool shown in the last picture to gently bend the arms such that they would properly grab the cover again, I did not have the issue of the unresponsive screen anymore for several months.
-I then had to do it one more time and it was now good for almost a year.
+Once I removed the little cover and used the tool shown in the 2nd-last picture to gently bend the arms such that they would properly grab the cover again, I did not have the issue of the unresponsive screen anymore for several months.
+(I also slightly bent the short “walls” of the cover inwards.)
+I then had to repeat the procedure one more time and it was now good for almost a year.
 I have to do it again now (and that’s how I remembered that I forgot to post this potential solution to the forum :/).